ustmrw/-/readme.md

 We appeal to the Supreme Judge of the world for the rectitude of our intentions.
 We appeal to the opinions of humankind for the justice of our cause.
 We appeal to the future generations for the sustainability of our vision.

-We hereby declare ourselves as the United First Nations.
+We hereby declare ourselves as the United First Nations."

 **v3**

-We, the representatives of the United First Nations, in General Congress assembled, solemnly declare and publish to the world our reasons for dissolving the political bands which have connected us with the United States of America, and for assuming among the powers of the earth, the separate and equal station to which the Laws of Nature and of Nature's God entitle us.
+"We, the representatives of the United First Nations, in General Congress assembled, solemnly declare and publish to the world our reasons for dissolving the political bands which have connected us with the United States of America, and for assuming among the powers of the earth, the separate and equal station to which the Laws of Nature and of Nature's God entitle us.

 We hold these truths to be self-evident, that all people are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.
 That to secure these rights, Governments are instituted among People, deriving their just powers from the consent of the governed.
 That whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it, and to institute new Government, laying its foundation on such principles and organizing its powers in such form, as to them shall seem most likely to effect their Safety and Happiness.